-Even though the emphasis of most new legislation on the environment was mainly on the prevention of pollution, since the adoption of the Environmental Impact Assessment (EIA) in United States of America (US) in 1969, no mention is made of environmental protection and sustainability.
-The EIA concept was only introduced in southern Africa starting with Seychelles in 1994 and Namibia adopted the concept in 2004.
-The environmental management systems in southern African are based on modern environmental protection and sustainability principles.
-Therefore the focus of this research paper is on environmental protection and sustainability through IK systems.
-In the area under study, traditional practices and myths, which are traditional or legendary stories, usually concern some being or hero or event, with or without a determinable basis of fact or a natural explanation, especially one that is concerned with deities or demigods and explains some practice, rite, or phenomenon of nature that seems to be the centre of environmental protection and sustainability.
-Gluckman (1951, as cited in Reynolds, 1963, p.
-67) studied examples of such myths in which certain spirits, such as Mwenda-njangula and Mwenda-lutaka, believed to have existed in Zambia, were purported as creatures in human form (half-human bodies and fiery red), with the limbs of one side are alive and those of the other side made of reeds covered with beewax.
+Although the emphasis of most new legislation on the environment was mainly on the prevention of pollution since the adoption of the Environmental Impact Assessment (EIA) in United States of America (US) in 1969, there was no mention of environmental protection and sustainability.
+The concept Environmental Impact Assessment (EIA) was only introduced in Southern Africa starting with Seychelles in 1994, and Namibia adopted the concept in 2004.
+The environmental management systems in Southern Africa are based on modern environmental protection and sustainability.
+The focus of this research paper is based on environmental protection and sustainability using IK systems.
+In the area under study the traditional practices and myths seem to been the centre of environmental protection and sustainability.
+Myths are traditional or legendary stories, usually concerning some being or hero or event, with or without a determinable basis of fact or a natural explanation, especially a story which is concerned with deities or demigods and explains some practice, rite. or phenomenon of nature.
+Examples of such myths were observed by Gluckman, 1951 (as cited in Reynolds, 1963, p.
+67) whereby certain spirits such as Mwenda-njangula and Mwenda- lutaka which exist in Zambia are believed to be creatures in human form (they have halfhuman bodies and are fiery red), the limbs of one side of which are living and of the other side, of reeds covered with beeswax.
 The spirits live in dense bush and cannot come out into the light for fear of the wax melting.
-They are demons of both the bush and the plain and are of both sexes.
-Should one of these spirits desire a man or woman it will try to kidnap him or her, and they can (at the least) become severely ill.
-If a human has the misfortune to meet one of these spirits, a struggle will ensue.
-Should the human win, he/she is taught how to cure the diseases, or some of their wishes are granted.
-These myths also exist in the area under study, where it is believed that forests are protected by a half-human Emumi who is similar to Mwenda-njangula and Mwenda-lutaka.
+They are demons of the bush and the plain respectively and are of both sexes.
+Should one of these spirits desire a man or woman, it will try to kidnap him or her and can cause severe illness in a person.
+If a human has the misfortune to meet one of these spirits, there is a struggle.
+Should the human win, he is taught how to cure diseases, or some of his wishes are granted.
+These myths also exist in the area under study, where it is believed that forests are protected by a half-human, Emumi which is similar to Mwenda-njangula and Mwenda-lutaka.

-There seems to be a plethora of literature concerning environmental protection and IK the world over.
-However, there seems to be a dearth of information on environmental protection using IK in the Kavango East and West regions.
-This concurs with the actions of the Noble Peace Prize winner, WangariMaathai, who decided to tackle Kenya's environmental problems by planting trees.
-This was due to the destruction of the forest for timber and cattle farming resulting in the increase of greenhouse gases and global warming.
-This has resulted in situations where people have failed to look after their forest and their land became bare and barren.
+There is a plethora of literature concerning environmental protection and IK, the world over.
+However, there is a dearth of information on environmental protection using IK in the Kavango East and West regions.
+This concurs with the Nobel Peace Prize winner, Wangari Maathai, who decided to tackle Kenya's environmental problems by planting trees to mitigate destruction of the forest through timber cutting and cattle farming, one of the main contributors to the increase in greenhouse gases and global warming.
+Where people have failed to look after their forest, their land has become bare and barren.

-Warren (1991) observed that IK is synonymous with traditional knowledge.
-He further argues that IK is different from international scientific knowledge systems, which are referred to as "Western systems", where knowledge is generated through universities and government research centres.
-However, the problem with Warren's observation is that he limits his observation to viewing IK as a form of primitive knowledge generation.
-Hobsbawm and Ranger (1983, p.
+Warren (1991) observed that IK is synonymous to traditional knowledge.
+He further argues that IK is different from international scientific knowledge, which is referred to as the 'Western system' where knowledge is generated through universities and government research centres.
+However, the problem with Warren's observation is that he limits his observation to seeing IK as forms of primitive ways of generating knowledge.
+Hobsbawm & Ranger (1983, p.
 4) contend that traditional knowledge does not exclude innovation and invention.
-They are supported by Mammo (1999, p.
-16), who views changing norms as a form of invention rather than static traditional practices.
+Ranger is supported by Mammo (1999, p.
+16) who views changing norms as a form of invention rather than as static traditional practices.